turingschool/front-end-curriculum/projects/jet-fuel.md

 ### Testing

-* **20 points** - Project has a running test suite that exercises the application at multiple levels including server and client tests.
+* **20 points** - Project has a running test suite that tests every server-side endpoint with many happy and sad path cases.
-* **15 points** - Project has a running test suite that tests and multiple levels but fails to cover some features.
-All controller actions are covered by tests.
-The application makes some use of integration testing.
+* **15 points** - Project has a running test suite that tests every server-side endpoint, but only has a couple sad path cases.
-* **7 points** - Project has sporadic use of tests and multiple levels.
-Not all controller actions are tested.
-There are little or no attempts at integration testing.
+* **7 points** - Project has sporadic testing of some server-side endpoints.
+There are happy path tests, but there are is one or zero sad path cases.
 * **0 points** - There is little or no evidence of testing in this application.
+Most or all of the tests in the test suite are failing.

 ### JavaScript Style

 * **20 points** - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
 There _zero_ instances where an instructor would recommend taking a different approach.
 * **15 points** - Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.
-* **12 points** - Your application has some duplication and minor bugs.
-Developer can speak to most choices made in the code and knows what every line is doing.
-* **8 points** - Your application has a significant amount of duplication and one or more major bugs.
+* **10 points** - Your application has a significant amount of duplication and one or more major bugs.
 Developer cannot speak to most choices and does not know what every line of code is doing.
-* **3 point** - Your client-side application does not function or the application does not make use of AJAX using jQuery for updating information on the client.
+* **5 points** - Your client-side application does not function or the application does not make use of `fetch` for updating information on the client.
 Developer writes code with unnecessary variables, operations, or steps which do not increase clarity.
 * **0 points** - There is little or no client-side code.
 Developer writes code that is difficult to understand.
 Application logic shows poor decomposition with too much logic mashed together.

 ### Workflow

 * **20 points** - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.
-* **15 points** - The developer makes a series of small, atomic commits that document the evolution of their application.
+* **15 points** - *Node modules have been committed to the repo*, which you don't want.
+The developer makes a series of small, atomic commits that document the evolution of their application.
 There are no formatting issues in the code base.
-* **7 points** - The developer makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
+* **5 points** - The developer makes a few, large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 * **0 points** - The application was not checked into version control.

-## Projects are due on Friday 3/17, 12:00 p.m.
-We will provide a submission form for all teams to submit their repos.
+## Projects are due on Friday of week 1, by 1:00 p.m.
+We will provide a submission form for all teams to submit their GitHub repo and production link.

-## Project is worth 150 points with 15 extra points possible
+### Project is worth 150 points with 25 extra points possible

-## To get a 3 on this project, you need to score 110 points or higher
+### To get a 3 on this project, you need to score 115 points or higher

-## To get a 4 on this project, you need to score 135 points or higher
+### To get a 4 on this project, you need to score 135 points or higher

-# Final Score: x / 150